techbone/futatsuApp/README.md

-A clean react natiive app on expo & typescript.
+A clean react natiive app on expo CLI & typescript.